Johnny Flynn (footballer)

 Jonathan Joseph Flynn (born 18 November 1989) is a Northern Irish former professional footballer who played as a defender.
 Flynn began his career at Ballymena United, and later moved to Blackburn Rovers, where he failed to make a first-team appearance.
-He spent a short loan spell at Accrington Stanley in League Two, and between 2010 and 2012, played for Ross County in the Scottish First Division before later moving to Falkirk.
+He spent a short loan spell at Accrington Stanley in League Two, and between 2010 and 2012, he played for Ross County in the Scottish First Division before later moving to Falkirk.

 Flynn has been capped by Northern Ireland at under-21 level.